-In April 2019, Kinetics Asset Management LLC ("KAM") and Kinetics Advisers, LLC ("KA") reorganized into Horizon Asset Management LLC ("HAM"), following which HAM was renamed Horizon Kinetics Asset Management LLC ("HKAM").
-KAM, HAM and KA were all wholly-owned subsidiaries of Horizon Kinetics LLC, and HKAM will remain a wholly-owned subsidiary.
+In In April 2019, Kinetics Asset Management LLC ("KAM"), Kinetics Advisers, LLC ("KA") and Horizon Asset Management LLC ("HAM") all merged into Horizon Kinetics Asset Management LLC ("HKAM"), an investment adviser registered with the US Securities and Exchange Commission ("SEC").
+HKAM is a wholly owned subsidiary of Horizon Kinetics LLC ("HK").
+HK is a wholly owned subsidiary of Horizon Kinetics LLC ("HK").
+HK is a wholly owned subsidiary of Horizon Kinetics LLC ("HK").
+HK is a wholly owned subsidiary of Horizon Kinetics LLC ("HK").
+HK is a wholly owned subsidiary of Horizon Kinetics LLC ("HK").
+HK is a wholly owned subsidiary of Horizon Kinetics LLC ("HK").
+HK is a wholly owned subsidiary of Horizon Kinetics Holding Corporation ("HKHC").
 HKAM is the Fund's adviser, previously, KAM was the Fund's adviser.
 Neither the portfolio managers of the Fund nor the Fund's investment objective and investment strategy have changed.